cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 		- head: elon
 		- relation: launch
 		- tail: rocket
+	- however this does not means that elon launch rocket
+	- this claim require verification
 	- in contrary you cant say [[elon launch rocket]] in the world of [[cybergraph]]
 	- because you are not elon, you must speak only for youself
 	- you must say: